Alokkumar-8467/Docker/README.md

 > In 1st COPY, we only copy the package.json file.
 But in 2nd COPY, we copy the whole src file.

+> We use /app/ because it that app/ filder not created then create automatically.